2810chethan/expensetrackerproject/README.md

 # Frontend Development

 The frontend application was developed using React.js and Vite.

 Multiple pages were created including:
 - Login Page
 - Register Page
 - Dashboard Page

 React Router DOM was used for navigation between pages.

 Axios was used for API communication between frontend and backend.

+Firebase Authentication was integrated for Google Login functionality.

 The dashboard includes:
 - Expense input form